codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-1-getting-started.md

 Sure.
 I've said that I'm not going to create `another` Bootstrap document on my blog.
 My purpose is to share with you the most simple way to use Bootstrap and apply it to create a webpage.
-So, throughout my Bootstrap series, we'll explore the Bootstrap's official document and create a simple webpage together.
+So, throughout my Bootstrap series, we'll explore the Bootstrap's official document and create a simple homepage together.

 Let's peek in the document:
 [Click here to see Bootstrap's official document.](http://getbootstrap.com/docs/4.0/getting-started/introduction/ "ext")